clronniema/wattenberger-kumiko-qgis/README.md

 ## Examples

-You may find sample style files (.qml) in the [*example*](https://github.com/clronniema/qgis-kumiko-svg/blob/master/example/) folder and try out the styles.
 Here are some rough examples of what you can do:

 #### [**Uniform Kumiko Applied over Municipalities of Finland**](https://github.com/clronniema/qgis-kumiko-svg/blob/master/example/finland_kumiko.qml)
 ![Finland Kumiko](example/finland_kumiko.png)
 #### [**World Population Kumiko by Population Rank**](https://github.com/clronniema/qgis-kumiko-svg/blob/master/example/countries_pop_kumiko.qml)
 ![World Population Kumiko](example/countries_pop_kumiko.png)

-## Changes I Have Made to the SVGs
+## Changes I Have Made to the Wattenberger SVGs

 The SVGs from Wattenberger are not directly usable for QGIS.
 The original images compose of a single tile of isocelese triangle, without filling up the whole SVG canvas.
 Therefore, I used the Python script *kumiko_to_square.py* to automatically complete the tessellation.

-Also, the fill settings are adjusted according to the [documentation](https://docs.qgis.org/3.16/en/docs/user_manual/style_library/symbol_selector.html#svg-marker).
+Also, the fill settings are adjusted according to the [QGIS documentation](https://docs.qgis.org/3.16/en/docs/user_manual/style_library/symbol_selector.html#svg-marker).
 They are:

 - fill=param(fill)
 - stroke=param(outline)